What is Google Gemini?

 -

-Go for Google One if you want a powerful personal AI assistant for yourself.
+Go for Google AI Pro or Ultra if you want a powerful personal AI assistant for yourself.

-Try eesel AI for free and see just how simple and predictable AI for support can be.
+You can go live in minutes, not months.
+Try eesel for free and see just how simple and predictable AI for support can be.

 Frequently asked questions

 Gemini pricing varies depending on how you access the models.
-It's structured around pay-as-you-go API costs for developers, fixed monthly subscriptions for business and individual users, and specific plans for coding assistance.
+It's structured around pay-as-you-go API costs for developers, fixed monthly subscriptions for business and individual users (Free, AI Plus, AI Pro, and AI Ultra), and specific plans for coding assistance.
+For the business angle, see my Gemini Workspace pricing guide.

 For API users, Gemini pricing is based on tokens, which are small pieces of words.
-You're charged for both input (what you send) and output (what the model returns), including "thinking tokens" for newer models.
-This token-based system can make budgeting tricky without careful monitoring.
+You're charged for both input (what you send) and output (what the model returns), including "thinking tokens" for the newer Gemini 3 models.
+This token-based system can make budgeting tricky without careful monitoring, which is one reason support teams often prefer a predictable AI helpdesk instead.

 Gemini pricing for API models varies significantly.
-Gemini 2.5 Pro is the most expensive, suited for complex tasks, while Flash offers a balance of speed and cost.
-Flash-Lite is the most budget-friendly and fastest, designed for high-volume, low-latency tasks.
+Gemini 3.1 Pro is the most expensive at $2.00 input / $12.00 output per 1M tokens, suited for complex tasks, while Gemini 3.5 Flash offers a balance of speed and cost.
+Gemini 3.1 Flash-Lite (and the older Gemini 2.5 Flash-Lite) are the most budget-friendly, designed for high-volume, low-latency work.

 Subscription plans, such as Google Workspace, offer a fixed monthly cost per user for integrated AI features, making them predictable for budgeting.
-The API, however, uses a variable pay-as-you-go model based on token consumption, which can fluctuate depending on usage.
+The API uses a variable pay-as-you-go model based on token consumption, which can fluctuate with usage.
+If you only need internal productivity, the Google Workspace pricing tiers are usually the simpler buy.

-While Google offers some fixed-price subscriptions for internal productivity and developer tools, the underlying API Gemini pricing can be highly variable due to token consumption.
-For predictable support automation without managing tokens, platforms like eesel AI offer interaction-based plans.
+While Google offers some fixed-price subscriptions, the underlying API Gemini pricing can be highly variable due to token consumption, and a Workspace seat assists agents rather than resolving tickets.
+For predictable support automation without managing tokens, eesel offers transparent, pay-as-you-go pricing.
+You can also compare options in my Gemini alternatives roundup.